Stubeans/Compilers/README.md

 Project 1 is seperated from Main via the 'Project 1' branch

+Project 2 is seperated from Main via the 'Project 2' branch

-Project 2 currently resides in the Main branch
+Project 3 currently resides in the main branch.

 to run the Compiler, access this main directory ( DO NOT GO INTO SOURCE ) and run: